rsvim/rsvim.github.io/docs/api/00__web/README.md

 </td>
 <td>

-Encode string text into bytes, it only supports "utf-8" string.
+Encode string text into bytes, it only supports "utf-8" encoding.

 **See**